 How am I so sure of this?
 Because it has been my reality for much longer than it hasn’t.

-I had daddy issues, mommy issues, abandonment issues, issues with guys, issues with my exes, and issues with friends.
-One day, it dawned on me that I (and my life had) become one big issue.
+I had abandonment issues, issues with guys, issues with my exes, and issues with my parents and friends.
+One day, I realize that life as I knew it had become one big issue.

-There was never this lightbulb, “AHA!” moment where everything clicked and I loved myself.
-However, the moment I made a commitment to treat myself no better than I had those made up friends in my yearbook treat me (and no better than I was treating people who were never worthy of my time to begin with), my life transformed.
+The moment I made a commitment to treat myself no better than I had those made up friends in my yearbook treat me (and no better than I was treating people who were never worthy of my time, to begin with), my life transformed.
 I used my fear as fuel instead of allowing it to keep me in an emotional time zone that I was never born to acclimate to.

 I want you to find a photo of yourself when you are under five years old.
 Find one where you are at your happiest.
 This is mine (I had just spotted Minnie Mouse):